codespede/pwoli/docs/output-data-widgets.md

 }
 ```

-> When specifying the [[Sort.defaultOrder|defaultOrder]] for sorting, you need to use the relation name
+> When specifying the [Sort.defaultOrder()](/pwoli/api-docs/classes/Sort.html#defaultOrder) for sorting, you need to use the relation name
 > instead of the alias:
 >
 > ```js